Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 This page is part of multiple pages about robot configuration and usage.
 Please choose the [robot tag](https://docs.duet3d.com/t/robot) to see an overview.

-# robot Geometric Algebra

-> work in programm (just started, please come back in a few days to see content) {.is-info}
+> work in programm (just started, please come back in a few days to see more content) {.is-info}

 # Geometric Algebra